OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ## Example: Build a localized Office Add-in

 This section provides examples that show you how to localize an Office Add-in description, display name, and UI.

-To run the sample code provided, configure Microsoft Office on your computer to use additional languages so that you can test your add-in by switching the language used for display in menus and commands, for editing and proofing, or both.

-Also, you'll need to create a Visual Studio 2017 Office Add-in project.

 > [!NOTE]
 > To download Visual Studio 2017, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/).
 During installation you'll need to select the Office/SharePoint development workload.

 ### Configure Office to use additional languages for display or editing

+To run the sample code provided, configure Microsoft Office on your computer to use additional languages so that you can test your add-in by switching the language used for display in menus and commands, for editing and proofing, or both.

 You can use an Office Language pack to install an additional language.
 For more information about Language Packs and where to get them, see [Language Accessory Pack for Office](http://office.microsoft.com/language-packs/).

-After you install the Language Pack, you can configure Office to use the installed language for display in the UI, for editing document content, or both.
+After you install the Language Accessory Pack, you can configure Office to use the installed language for display in the UI, for editing document content, or both.
 The example in this article uses an installation of Office that has the Spanish Language Pack applied.

 ### Create an Office Add-in project

+You'll need to create a Visual Studio 2017 Office Add-in project.
+If you haven't installed Visual Studio 2017, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/) for download instructions.
+During installation you'll need to select the Office/SharePoint development workload.
+If you have previously installed Visual Studio 2017, [use the Visual Studio Installer](https://docs.microsoft.com/visualstudio/install/modify-visual-studio/) to ensure that the Office/SharePoint development workload is installed.

 1. In Visual Studio, choose **File** > **New Project**.
 2. In the **New Project** dialog box, expand **Visual Basic** or **Visual C#**, expand **Office/SharePoint**, and then choose  **Add-ins**.
-3. Choose **Word Add-in**, and then name your add-in, for example WorldReadyAddIn.
+3. Choose **Word Add-in**, and then name your add-in **WorldReadyAddIn**.
 Choose **OK**.

 ### Localize the text used in your add-in